vovapolu/ensime.github.io/getting_started.md

 1. You must have a `.ensime` file describing your project layout.
 To generate this file, [see which build tools we support](/build_tools/).
 2. You must be using a text editor that is supported.
 To install the appropriate plugin, [learn about which editors we support](/editors/).

-If things don't work as you expected, please read the [Getting Help](/getting_help) guide before asking for help from the community.
+If things don't work as you expected, please read the [Getting Help](/getting_help) guide before asking for help.

-We are all volunteers with our own priorities.
+We are all volunteers with our own priorities to improve ENSIME.
 Our approach to feature requests is "we will help you to implement or fix it".
-The ENSIME codebase is surprisingly easy to understand and you are invited to read our [Contributing Guide](/contributing).
-If you are coming from a corporate-sponsored IDE, it will be very liberating for you.
+The ENSIME codebase is surprisingly easy to understand and you are invited to read our [Contributing Guide](/contributing) and jump in.

 All interactions in ENSIME are governed by the [Typelevel Code of Conduct](http://typelevel.org/conduct.html).